joamag/doers/readme.md

 # Support for goers project

-Extra project associated with the goers project
+Extra project associated with the goers project, the sole objective of the project is to test the created [goers](https://github.com/joamag/goers) infra-structure.

 ## Execution